peterbe/hashin/README.rst

 Version History
 ===============

+0.10.0
+  * Latest version is now figured out by looking at all version numbers in the list of releases from the JSON payload.
+The pre releases are skipped.

 0.9.0
   * Fixed a bug where it would fail to install a package whose name is partially part of an existing (installed) package.